Piripe/MAP/README.md

 # MAP
-MAP is a overlay software for Windows
+MAP is an overlay software for Windows